godaddy/tartufo/README.md

   --regex / --no-regex            Enable high signal regexes checks.
                                   [default: False]

-  -i, --include-paths FILENAME    [DEPRECATED] Use `--include-path-patterns`.
-                                  File with regular expressions (one per
+  -i, --include-paths FILENAME    File with regular expressions (one per
                                   line), at least one of which must match a Git object path in order for it to be scanned; lines starting with '#' are treated